Smart Order Routing (SOR): Best Execution | VPK Logic

 2. Splitting Orders into Micro-Executions

-Instead of placing a 1,00,000-share buy order, SOR may split it into:
+Instead of placing a 1,00,000-share buy order, SOR may split it into highly optimized fragments across Exchange A, Exchange B, and dark pools.

 3. Using Dark Pools for Hidden Execution

 A dark pool is a private exchange where large orders are matched without public visibility.
+Institutions use these to avoid signaling intentions.

 Why Retail Execution Can't Compete